Investing in Electric Vehicle Stocks and Companies

 Investing in Other Electric Vehicles

-Electrification is a pervasive trend across all types of transporation.
+Electrification is a pervasive trend across all types of transportation.
 Just look at all the e-scooter sharing startups that are now popping up.
 There are also many companies building electric motorcycles.
 At least two companies, Electra Meccanica (SOLO) and Arcimoto (FUV), are manufacturing three-wheelers that you probably wouldn’t want to be seen dead riding.
 Another listed e-scooter manufacturer is Chinese NIU (NIU), available on the Nasdaq exchange.
 Then there’s Segway, the vehicle of choice for overweight tourists, that was bought by Chinese competitor Ninebot in 2015.
 Ninebot decided to retire the iconic Segway PT in July 2020, and will focus on coming up with vehicles that are actually usable.

 Fans of real motorcycles are also catered to by a handful of startups that sell bikes in all kinds of iterations.
 Oregon-based Brammo was looking to IPO in 2013, and then again in 2015, but this never materialized.
 Across the ocean.
 New Zealand startup UBC is looking to disrupt the utility vehicle market with its 2×2 vehicles and is currently expanding in the US and Australia.

-Electrification is all about doing more with clean energy and less with dirty energy, so it’s worth mention that a number of startups are developing new iterations of the internal combustion engine.
+Electrification is all about doing more with clean energy and less with dirty energy, so it’s worth mentioning that a number of startups are developing new iterations of the internal combustion engine.
 These promise to be smaller, lighter, have better fuel efficiency, and reduce emissions.
 However, most of these seem like moonshots.
 For example, a company called Scuderi Group failed to deliver its own version of an efficient internal combustion engine due to management incompetence.
 Ecomotors met the same fate in 2017.

 There’s also this idea of turning gas-powered vehicles into electric vehicles by equipping them with battery packs and a motor for each wheel like the 100 horsepower in-wheel electric motor that Protean built.